Welcome to My New Format

 Photo Album: No Changes

-Music Changes: "Daddy Yankee" by Camila Cabello (Cuban Street Music honoring Eddie's Book)
+Music Changes: "Havana" by Camila Cabello (Cuban Street Music honoring Eddie's Book)

 Clarence E. "Eddie" Porch, Jr.